vishrutkohli/mailman3/src/mailman/docs/STYLEGUIDE.rst

 This document contains a style guide for Python programming, as used in GNU Mailman.  `PEP 8`_ is the basis for this style guide so it's recommendations should be followed except for the differences outlined here.
-This document assumes the use of Python 2.6 or 2.7, but not (yet) Python 3.
+This document assumes the use of Python 2.7, but not (yet) Python 3.

 * After file comments (e.g. license block), add a ``__metaclass__`` definition so that all classes will be new-style.
 Following that, add an ``__all__``